korinne/example-spa-worker-hyperdrive/README.md

 This is a simple React SPA using React Router 7 for client-side navigation (using declarative routing), along with the @cloudflare/vite-plugin and Workers static assets.
 On the backend, this uses Hono to define API routes in a Worker, and the API calls out to a Neon postgres database through Hyperdrive.
 Smart Placement is enabled.

-## To Do

-1. Fix book covers sizes
-2. Remove download-covers script
-3. Finish Readme
-4. Change binding in wrangler.jsonc for hyperdrive to a place holder.

 ## Running Locally

 To run locally, you can use the docker container defined in the docker compose.